solidityaudit/solidityauditrepo/_posts/2021-11-13-auditing-smart-contracts.md

 # Installing Security Toolbox by Trail of Bits

-The first step is to install the correct version of solidity compiler, I'd recommend using docker containers for this (I'm on a MAC book air with an Apple Silicon so I had some issues running containers built for intel or amd 64 architectures but you can also use emulation on QEMU if you're so inclined).
+The first step is to install the correct version of solidity compiler, I'd recommend using docker containers for this (I'm on a MAC book air with an Apple Silicon so I had some issues building containers from Dockefile when packages were built for intel or amd 64 architectures but you can also use emulation on QEMU if you're so inclined or try to run Docker engine in emulation mode.).

-You can also download the docker image with a number of useful static analysis tools intalled at: https://hub.docker.com/r/trailofbits/eth-security-toolbox
+You can also download the docker image pre-built with a number of useful static analysis tools intalled at:

 Step 1: Remember to mount a volume on your host machine where you stored the solidity contract that you want to test.
 Slither can also run multiple files at the same time for quicker iteration with the commands:

+	code {
 	docker pull trailofbits/eth-security-toolbox
 	docker run -v /solidity_contracts:/mnt -it trailofbits/eth-security-toolbox
+	}

 ![rollover]({{ BASE_PATH }}/assets/images/splash.png)